Black Widow (Claire Voyant): Powers and abilities

 Before her transformation, Claire Voyant has undefined psychic powers enabling her to communicate with the spirits of the dead.
-Resurrected by Satan as the Black Widow, the character has been granted supernatural powers.
-She uses them to harvest the souls of evildoers for Satan.
+Resurrected by Satan as the Black Widow, she has been granted supernatural powers she uses to harvest the souls of evildoers for Satan.
 Claire Voyant has a death touch power.
-Her targets are instantly struck dead and their soul is sent to Hell.
-She leaves a mark in the shape of a spider on the victims she has touched.
+When she touches a victim on the forehead they are instantly struck dead, their soul is sent to Hell, and a mark is left in the shape of a spider.
 She possesses superhuman strength.
 She can alter her appearance.
-The character is able to generate fire.
 She is able to teleport between Hell and the mortal world at will.
 She has the power to heal others.
 Claire Voyant has the ability to fly.
 The character is shown to be bulletproof.
 Additionally, Satan states he has made the Black Widow immortal.